Cruise Ship Nursing Jobs: What Are They Like?

 Nursing at sea is not all sunshine and smoothies.
 You may have to be away from home for weeks or months at a time, and the work will not always be glamorous.
 Earning your spot on a cruise ship can be difficult, but there are ways to stand out from the crowd sea of competitors.
 If you are bilingual or have experience in a multi-cultural environment, you could have an advantage.
 Cruise ships are often filled with employees and guests from around the world.

 The number of people on a cruise ship can be anywhere from 1,000 to 2,000 crew and between 3,500 and 5,000 passengers.
 It's up to you and your team to take care of all of them.
 Once the ship sets sail, you're working in a doctor's office, emergency room, and intensive care unit all rolled into one.

 If someone becomes seriously ill and you can't provide the type of care they need on board, the captain has limited options.
-He can turn the ship around (not always an easy or desirable option), or steer the ship close enough to land so that a helicopter can be summoned to transport the patient to a local hospital.
+He or she can turn the ship around (not always an easy or desirable option), or steer the ship close enough to land so that a helicopter can be summoned to transport the patient to a local hospital.
 You may even be called upon to accompany said patient from a temporary mooring in the Atlantic or Pacific Ocean to the roof of a hospital in South America.